sushant097/Wave-Simulation-in-C-plus-plus/readme.md

  2. Traingular Waves
 - Option to change Font and Background Color as Specified..

 **Coding challenge: As the frequency of the signal increases, the signal narrows.
-However, as the frequency of the square wave is increased, it begins to boarder.**
+However, as the frequency of the square wave is increased, it begins to wider.**

 Disclaimer: Only for personal use.
 Any improvement through pull request is highly appreciated.